 Date: 1832 or 1833

 Medium: Oil on paper, laid down on wood

 Dimensions: 15 5/8 x 19 1/2 in.
 (39.7 x 49.5 cm)

 Credit Line: Catharine Lorillard Wolfe Collection, Wolfe Fund, 1979

-Corot painted this study in the summer of 1832 or 1833 in Bas-Bréau, a section of the Forest of Fontainebleau that was famous for its immense oak trees.
-At the time, Corot was living in the nearby village of Chailly-en-Bière.
-He painted this study in the naturalistic style that he had developed in Italy during his sojourn there, from 1825 to 1828.
-The tree reappears in Hagar in the Wilderness (38.64), a large canvas he exhibited at the 1835 Paris Salon.
-Improbably, in his realization of that biblical scene, Corot transported the oak from northern France to the Palestine desert.
+Corot painted this study in the summer of 1832 or 1833 in Bas-Bréau, a section of Fontainebleau forest that was famous for its immense oak trees.
+It was executed in the naturalistic style that he had previously developed in Italy.
+The tree reappears in Hagar in the Wilderness, the large canvas he exhibited at the 1835 Paris Salon.
+Improbably, in his realization of that biblical scene, Corot transplanted the oak from northern France to the Palestine desert.

 Corot gave this work to his friend Célestin Nanteuil (1813–1873), who made a reproductive lithograph after Hagar.